BroadleafCommerce/BroadleafCommerce/doc/readme.txt

 Broadleaf Commerce %%version%% requires JDK 1.5 (or above) to build and/or run.

-Basic release contents (~2 MB):
+Basic release contents (~3 MB):
 * "dist" contains the Broadleaf Commerce binary jar files

-Contents of the "-with-docs" distribution (~6 MB):
+Contents of the "-with-docs" distribution (~9 MB):
 * "dist" contains the Broadleaf Commerce binary jar files, as well as corresponding source jars
 * "docs" contains the Broadleaf Commerce API javadocs

-Contents of the "-with-dependencies" distribution (~52 MB):
+Contents of the "-with-dependencies" distribution (~58 MB):
 * "dist" contains the Broadleaf Commerce binary jar files, as well as corresponding source jars
 * "docs" contains the Broadleaf Commerce API javadocs
 * "lib" contains all third-party libraries needed for building the framework and/or running the demo
 * "src" contains the general Java source files for the framework

 The "lib" directory is only included in the "-with-dependencies" download.
 The "-with-dependencies" download is required to build and run the demo application.
-Ant build scripts are provided for creating standard WAR modules for both the demo application and the admin application (see the BroadleafCommerceDemo and BroadeleafCommerceAdminWeb directories).
-Maven2 POM files are provided for building the framework (see pom.xml in the "src" directory).

 Latest info is available at the public website: http://www.broadleafcommerce.org Project info at the SourceForge site: http://sourceforge.net/projects/broadleafcommerce